 PERFORM GOOD ACTIONS

-I know what’s good, and I think you do as well.
-It's part of us. we wouldn't have come this far if we didn't know right from wrong in terms of well-being.
+I know what is good, and I think you do as well.
+It is part of us. we would not have come this far if we did not know right from wrong in terms of well-being.
 Sure, there's some regional differences in execution, and some bastardization into forms the rest of us might hardly recognize, like human sacrifice, or astrology, or infanticide and honor killing, and suicide bombing, though even these likely began under the mandate of the pursuit of well-being.
 But still, most of us have a fairly good sense of right and wrong.
 We know what makes others smile, or cry, or fall or flourish.
 The trick to keep our thought, effort and action moving in the direction of the well-being or others and ourselves which we inherently understand and which to find.

-I do this by reminding myself daily of my life’s objectives and principals.
-By asking myself how I’ve done so far, and what I could do to be better.
-I think over the past day, asking myself where I missed the mark, of didn’t do as good as I could have, or even where I failed outright.
+I do this by reminding myself daily of my life’s objectives and principles.
+By asking myself how I have done so far, and what I could do to be better.
+I think over the past day, asking myself where I missed the mark, of did not do as good as I could have, or even where I failed outright.
 I then ask myself what I could have done better.
 I literally replay the event in my mind as a virtual second chance.
 I then lay out reasonable predictions of what might come tomorrow.
-So I can forecast my plan of action, and be ready to try again, to be ready to do good.
+So, I can forecast my plan of action, and be ready to try again, to be ready to do good.